highskore/flow-aws-cli/README.md

 # Flow AWS CLI - FAC

-This little tool allows you to send Flow transactions authorized by AWS KMS through the CLI, at the time of creation of this library, this specific feature is not supported by the official flow-cli (https://github.com/onflow/flow-cli)
+This little tool allows you to send Flow transactions authorized by AWS KMS through the CLI, at the time of creation of this repo, this specific feature is not supported by the official flow-cli (https://github.com/onflow/flow-cli)

 ## Installation